By Sam Instone - May 08, 2018

 Most importantly, they both require long-term commitment in order to see results.

-In a new addition to our video library this month, Jason Butler, author and former adviser, discusses why a 2-month spell with a personal trainer (or financial adviser) won’t get you the results you desire.
+Jason Butler, author and former adviser, discusses why a 2-month spell with a personal trainer (or financial adviser) won’t get you the results you desire.

 And why not?

 Because like fitness, financial planning is about evolving new habits.

 It’s about proper decision making and accountability.